x

 While alcohol addiction involves binge drinking, occasional heavy drinking does not necessarily indicate a disorder.

-The primary dangers of alcohol use disorder are the major implications it has for a person’s wellbeing: physically, emotionally, mentally, socially, financially, and more.
+The primary dangers of alcohol use disorder are the major implications it has for a person’s well-being: physically, emotionally, mentally, socially, financially, and more.
 When left untreated, long-term overdrinking can cause detrimental health issues that can lead to death.
 Similarly, it can strain and destroy relationships, careers, and more.

 Signs of Alcohol Use Disorder